dd1x0n/ld_collection/README.md

 # How to run:

-Users must have Pandas installed if not already on machine.
-Can be installed via [pip install pandas]
+Users must have Pandas & matplotlib installed if not already on machine.
+Can be installed with pip (or your preferred package manager) via [pip install pandas] & [pip install matplotlib]

 Users simply need to navigate to menu.py, and run application via 'python menu.py' (or 'python3 menu.py' if their system requires it).